 Why Hike the Upper Rock

-The Upper Rock Nature Reserve covers over 40% of Gibraltar's total land area and is home to the most iconic sights on the Rock.
-From the Mediterranean Steps to St Michael's Cave, the Moorish Castle to the Skywalk, and of course the famous Barbary macaques, this is the single must-do activity for anyone visiting Gibraltar.
+The Upper Rock Nature Reserve packs Gibraltar's most iconic sights into one compact area on the 426m Rock.
+From the Mediterranean Steps to St Michael's Cave, the Moorish Castle to the Skywalk, and the famous Barbary macaques scattered across the trails, this is the one activity no visitor to Gibraltar should skip.

-You can take the cable car up and walk around the top, but hiking the trails gives you a completely different experience.
-The views across the Strait to Africa, down to the harbour, and over to Spain are spectacular, and you earn them with every step.
+Hiking the trails gives you a completely different experience from a vehicle tour.
+The views across the Strait to Africa, down to the harbour, and over to Spain are earned with every step, and the quiet sections away from the main roads make the Rock feel genuinely wild.

 The Mediterranean Steps

-This is the signature hike and the one most serious walkers want to do.
-The Mediterranean Steps is a trail that climbs the sheer eastern face of the Rock from Jews' Gate at the south end up to O'Hara's Battery at the summit, the highest point in Gibraltar at 426 metres.
+This is the signature hike on the Rock.
+The Mediterranean Steps is a trail that climbs the sheer eastern face from Jews' Gate at the southern end all the way up to O'Hara's Battery at 420m, just below the Rock's true summit of 426m.

 The trail is roughly 1.5 kilometres but gains significant elevation.
-Expect it to take 60-90 minutes going up depending on your fitness level.
+Expect 60 to 90 minutes going up depending on your fitness.
 The path is a mix of concrete steps, rocky scrambles, and narrow ledges carved into the cliff face.
 Some sections have handrails, others do not.
-It is not dangerous if you are reasonably fit and careful, but it is not a casual stroll either.
+It is not dangerous if you are reasonably fit and careful, but it is not a casual stroll.

 The views from the Mediterranean Steps are the best on the Rock.
 You look straight down the eastern cliffs to the sea, across to the Rif mountains of Morocco, and along the entire coastline.
 On a clear day the visibility is extraordinary.